near/NEPs/specs/Standards/NonFungibleToken/Metadata.md

 - `icon`: a small image associated with this token.
 Encouraged to be a [data URL](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs), to help consumers display it quickly while protecting user data.
 Recommendation: use [optimized SVG](https://codepen.io/tigt/post/optimizing-svgs-in-data-uris), which can result in high-resolution images with only 100s of bytes of [storage cost](https://docs.near.org/docs/concepts/storage-staking).
 (Note that these storage costs are incurred to the token owner/deployer, but that querying these icons is a very cheap & cacheable read operation for all consumers of the contract and the RPC nodes that serve the data.)
 Recommendation: create icons that will work well with both light-mode and dark-mode websites by either using middle-tone color schemes, or by [embedding `media` queries in the SVG](https://timkadlec.com/2013/04/media-queries-within-svg/).
 - `reference`: a link to a valid JSON file containing various keys offering supplementary details on the token.
 Example: "/ipfs/QmdmQXB2mzChmMeKY47C43LxUdg1NDJ5MWcKMKxDu7RgQm", "https://example.com/token.json", etc. If the information given in this document conflicts with the on-chain attributes, the values in `reference` shall be considered the source of truth.
 - `reference_hash`: the base64-encoded sha256 hash of the JSON file contained in the `reference` field.
 This is to guard against off-chain tampering.

+**No incurred cost for core NFT behavior**

+Contracts should be implemented in a way to avoid extra gas fees for serialization & deserialization of metadata for calls to `nft_*` methods other than `nft_metadata` or `nft_token`.
+See `near-contract-standards` [implementation using `LazyOption`](https://github.com/near/near-sdk-rs/blob/c2771af7fdfe01a4e8414046752ee16fb0d29d39/examples/fungible-token/ft/src/lib.rs#L71) as a reference example.

 ## Drawbacks